rforbiodatascience24/group_01_project/README.md

 The data can be downloaded from the NCBI Gene Expression Omnibus under the accession GSE72267 but programmatic retreival of the data is inceluded in the 01_load.qmd script.

-To render the entire analysis document run the following in the terminal
+To render all quarto documents run the following in the terminal.
+Alternatively simply render the R/00_all.qmd document to get the analysis collect in one file.

 ```
 for quarto_file in R/*.qmd; do quarto render $quarto_file --output-dir ../results; done